koji-1009/taro/README.md

 ## Demo

-The demo application is available at [here](https://koji-1009.github.io/taro/).
+The demo application is available at [GitHub Pages](https://koji-1009.github.io/taro/).

 ## Features